samhardyhey/blog-notion-hoover/README.md

 ### Playwright
 - `playwright install` install browsers
-- generally much faster > using native chrome instead of selenium chrome?
+- generally much faster > using chromium instead of selenium chrome?
-- using chromium instead
 - still having problems running headless.. hard to debug as well?

-## Creating sink
+## Storing posts
 - store data within a notion database > where I do most of my planning etc.
 - had to search for the database ID manually: https://developers.notion.com/reference/post-search